zhangxiaosa/LPR/README.md

 3. `./benchmark_suites/js`: 10 benchmarks in JavaScript (Benchmark-JS).

-In each folder, there are several versions, including the original benchmark and results of each reducer.
+In each folder, there are several versions, including the original benchmarks and precomputed results of each reducer.
 For example, in C benchmark suite:
 - `./benchmark_suites/c/original`: Original benchmarks
 - `./benchmark_suites/c/perses`: Results of Perses